wookwank/detection/README.md

 ### Threshold Settings

-In order to customize the behavior of the module, you can adjust the following threshold settings:
+To customize the behavior of the module, adjust the following threshold settings:

 - **DUP_DIST_THRES**: If two objects have a distance smaller than this threshold (in meters), they will be counted as duplicated.
 Adjust this value according to your specific requirements.
 For example, setting it to 2 meters will consider objects closer than 2 meters as duplicates.